ClojureBridgeLondon/workshop-content-gitbook/development-tools/editor-guides/lighttable-osx.md

 ## For convenience

-### automatic closing of parentesses
+### automatic closing of parentheses

 [Enabling auto-closing parens.](http://stackoverflow.com/questions/27818505/light-table-parentheses-are-not-auto-closing)
-__This has been disabled, because it tends to break with none english kayboard layouts!__
+__This has been disabled, because it tends to break with none english keyboard layouts!__
 But if you use the EN layout you should be fine.

 Quote from the link: